aws/sagemaker-inference-toolkit/README.rst

         def default_predict_fn(self, data, model):
             """A default predict_fn for PyTorch.
 Calls a model on data deserialized in input_fn.
             Runs prediction on GPU if cuda is available.

             Args:
                 data: input data (torch.Tensor) for prediction deserialized by input_fn
                 model: PyTorch model loaded in memory by model_fn

             Returns: a prediction
             """
             return model(input_data)

         def default_output_fn(self, prediction, accept):
             """A default output_fn for PyTorch.
 Serializes predictions from predict_fn to JSON, CSV or NPY format.

             Args:
                 prediction: a prediction result from predict_fn
                 accept: type which the output data needs to be serialized

             Returns: output data serialized
             """
             return encoder.encode(prediction, accept)

-- A handler service that is executed by the model server:
+2. Implement a handler service that is executed by the model server.
+   (`Here is an example <https://github.com/aws/sagemaker-pytorch-serving-container/blob/master/src/sagemaker_pytorch_serving_container/handler_service.py>`__ of a handler service.)
+   For more information on how to define your ``HANDLER_SERVICE`` file, see `the MMS custom service documentation <https://github.com/awslabs/mxnet-model-server/blob/master/docs/custom_service.md>`__.

 .. code:: python

     from sagemaker_inference.default_handler_service import DefaultHandlerService
     from sagemaker_inference.transformer import Transformer
-    from sagemaker_pytorch_serving_container.default_inference_handler import \
+    from sagemaker_pytorch_serving_container.default_inference_handler import DefaultPytorchInferenceHandler
-        DefaultPytorchInferenceHandler

     class HandlerService(DefaultHandlerService):